-This appealing lake is set amidst lush green Deodar forests at an elevation of 1,775 metres and exudes perfection in peaceful climates.
-Placed at a distance of 2 kilometres away from McLeodganj Market, Dal Lake is just a walk away and also appears to be a major appeal for tourists as it serves as a base camp for several trekking expeditions.
+This appealing lake is set amidst lush green Deodar forests at an elevation of 1,775 meters and exudes perfection in peaceful climates.
+Placed at a distance of 2 kilometers away from McLeodganj Market, Dal Lake is just a walk away and also appears to be a major appeal for tourists as it serves as a base camp for several trekking expeditions.
 But if you don’t want to walk all the way, you can also go by car or taxi.
-The lake is also known for a popular temple of Lord Shiva that’s located on its banks.
+The lake is also known as a popular temple of Lord Shiva that’s located on its banks.

 Also called Bhagsu Falls, this site houses the popular Bhagsunath Temple, enthusiastic to Lord Shiva.
 This is a popular visitor appeal and also an important place for Hindu pilgrims.
-The overflow waterfalls, about 20 metres in height, are an absolute marvel to look at, specially during the monsoons.
-There is a nice cafeteria next to the falls and the area provide as an attractive picnic spot for guests.
-Bhagsunag Falls are placed about 2 kilometres away from McLeodganj and are best vacation while on a trek, although you can also drive up to Bhagsu village.
+The overflow waterfalls, about 20 meters in height, are an absolute marvel to look at, especially during the monsoons.
+There is a nice cafeteria next to the falls and the area provide an attractive picnic spot for guests.
+Bhagsunag Falls have placed about 2 kilometers away from McLeodganj and are the best vacation while on a trek, although you can also drive up to Bhagsu village.

 Kangra Art Museum: